 Education is a powerful driver of development and one of the strongest instruments for reducing poverty and improving health, gender equality, peace, and stability.
-Although there has been great progress in the last decade—many more children attend schools and girls’ education has markedly improved—many low-income countries still remain off track to meet the 2015 Millennium Development Goals (MDGs) for education.
-Even when children complete school, they often do so without acquiring basic skills and this is particularly detrimental when unemployment is high and labor markets are demanding more skilled and agile workforces than ever before.STRATEGY
+Although there has been great progress in the last decade—many more children attend schools and girls’ education has markedly improved—57 million children are still out of school.
+Even when children complete school, they often do so without acquiring basic skills necessary for work and life.
+This is particularly detrimental when unemployment is high and labor markets are demanding more skilled and agile workforces than ever before.STRATEGY

 Today, amid a growing urgency prompted by widespread joblessness on the one hand and serious skills shortages on the other, the World Bank is more committed than ever to expanding opportunities for children and youth and nations alike, through education.
-In fiscal year 2012, the Bank’s new support for education rose to $3 billion, up sharply from $1.8 billion last year and boosted by increased support for primary and lower secondary education.
+In fiscal year 2013, the World Bank’s new support for education totaled $2.9 billion, up sharply from $1.8 billion in 2011 and boosted by increased support for basic education.

-The Bank is the largest external education financier for developing countries, managing a portfolio of $9 billion, with operations in 73 countries at the end of fiscal year 2012.
-The Bank supports education through an average of $2.6 billion a year in new financing for the poorest countries as well as for middle-income countries.
-The Bank helps countries achieve their education goals through finance and knowledge services in the forms of analytic work, policy advice, and technical assistance.
-This support includes working with countries to help identify the role and contribution of education to their overall development strategies and poverty reduction.
+The World Bank is one of the largest external education financiers for developing countries, managing a portfolio of $8.9 billion, with operations in 70 countries as of August 2013.
+The World Bank supports education through an average of $2.6 billion a year in new financing for the poorest countries as well as for middle-income countries.
+The World Bank helps countries achieve their education goals through finance and knowledge services in the forms of analytic work, policy advice, and technical assistance.
+This support includes working with countries to help identify the role and contribution of education to their overall development and poverty reduction strategies.
 This means understanding countries’ individual priorities, needs, and constraints, and collaborating with governments, donors and development partners to design programs in response to countries’ respective needs.

-In 2011, the Bank launched a new Education Sector Strategy 2020, “Learning for All.”
-The strategy recognizes that the knowledge and skills that children and youth gain, through learning, help lift them out of poverty and drive development.
-The Strategy encourages countries to “invest early” because foundational skills acquired early help lifelong learning, “invest smartly” in efforts proven to improve learning, and “invest for all” focusing not only on privileged but on all students.
-To achieve learning for all, the Bank is promoting reforms of education systems and is helping to build a robust evidence base to guide these reforms.
-In almost 100 countries, the Bank is beginning to use a systems approach to achieve better education results, with support from analytical tools developed under the Systems Approach for Better Education Results (SABER) initiative.
+To achieve learning for all, the World Bank is promoting reforms of education systems and is helping to build a robust evidence base to guide these reforms.
+In over 100 countries, the World Bank is beginning to use a systems approach to achieve better education results, with support from analytical tools developed under the Systems Approach for Better Education Results (SABER) initiative.
 SABER is a global knowledge platform that is helping countries assess their education policies and identify actionable priorities to help education systems achieve learning for all.
-Policy areas covered by SABER include early child development, student assessment, teachers, and workforce development.RESULTS
+Policy areas covered by SABER include early child development, student assessment, teachers, and workforce development, to name a few.

-- Almost a hundred countries are beginning to apply a systems approach to education reform using the analytical tools that the Bank has been developing as part of its new education strategy.
+- Over 100 countries are beginning to apply a systems approach to education reform using the analytical tools that the World Bank has been developing as part of its new education strategy.